 The first-year Russian language course pays particular attention to the cultural context of the language.
 Emphasis is placed on the language of contemporary Russian media at the second-year level, followed by the opportunity to begin close reading of Russian literature in the original in 370.
 Near-native and heritage speakers are encouraged to enroll in any of the Russian Studies courses.
 The readings can be completed in Russian with permission of instructor.
 Study in Russia on a semester or year program is strongly recommended for those interested in Russian Studies.

 Survey of Russian film from its beginnings through the Soviet period to the present.
 Introduction to Russian culture and to the basic grammar of film analysis.
 Films include Strike!, Brother, Burnt by the Sun, The Thief, and The Return.
-Afternoon and evening screenings.
 No knowledge of Russian required.
 Bartle.

 213F Politics in Russia.

 Examines political processes in Russia after the collapse of communism in the former Soviet Union.
 Central focus on explaining the rise of multi-party democracy in the 1990s and the subsequent consolidation of authoritarian rule under Vladimir Putin.
 Topics include the creation of political parties, the state’s use of propaganda and the media, the problem of corruption, and the prospects for democracy in the future.
 Prerequisite, Govt 112, 114, Russian Studies 100, or History 222.
+Closed to first years except with permission of instructor.
 (Same as Government 213.)
 S Rivera.

 Early Russian History From Rurik to Alexander II.